-Some CD-ROM drives contain an embedded Class 3A or Class 3B laser diode.
-Note the following.
+DANGER: Some laser products contain an embedded Class 3A or Class 3B laser diode.
+Note the following:

 Laser radiation when open.
 Do not stare into the beam, do not view directly with optical instruments, and avoid direct exposure to the beam.